Han-Sim/blog.hansim.dev/src/pages/posts/0032-JS-functions.md

 ```

 1. `Function Expression` follows its variable scope; which means, if it is `let` or `const`, it is not going to be hoisted. `Function Declaration` is always hoisted though.
-2. If we want to pass the function to other function, we have to use `Function Expression` instead of `Function Declaration`.
+2. If we want to pass the function to other function(`high order function`), we have to use `Function Expression` instead of `Function Declaration`.
 Because `Function Expression` is a variable. **Treating function as value** is one of the feature of JavaScript as a `Functional Programming` Language. https://blog.hansim.dev/functional-programming-in-simple-english
 3. `Function Expression` is essentially a `constructor function`. https://blog.hansim.dev/object-oriented-programming-syntax-in-javascript

 ```JavaScript